COSBlab/bAIes-IDP/README.md

 ## Software requirements

-To run bAIes-IDP, you will need several tools and a python environment:
+To run bAIes-IDP, you will need a linux workstation, a python environment and some softwares:

 ### Alphafold-2 or Colabfold